rantlabs/NSDDIG/README.md

 Use Go 1.21 or newer.
 The command above emits an executable named `nsdig` in the repository root.

+## Help

+./nsdig -h
+Usage of nsdig:
+  -file string
+    	Path to an input file
+  -ip string
+    	Single IPv4 address to process
+  -o string
+    	Path to an output file (defaults to stdout) -workers int
+    	Number of concurrent lookup workers (default 10)

 ## Usage

 ```bash